wikimedia/apps-android-wikipedia/README.md

 This will produce output files under wikipedia/assets which will be included in the .apk.

+You can also have grunt run continuously, watching the effected files for updates and running the build tasks automatically.
+This might be useful.

+* cd www
+* grunt watch
+* ... update files ...

 == Updating icons from SVG ==

 Many of our icons are maintained as SVG originals, rasterized to PNG at the